Sherman5A/bath-sudoku-attempt-2/README.md

 Using an alternative data structure that does not require such an intensive function to store the Sudoku's possible values could improve the performance of my search.

-Furthermore, my code's performance could have been improved by utilising more of numpy.
-A significant portion of numpy's functions use compiled C code.
+Furthermore, my code's performance could have been improved by utilising more of NumPy.
+A significant portion of NumPy's functions use compiled C code.
 This is far faster than Python's code, improving performance

 # Other Attempts: